-Get expert advice on window materials in Lincoln, ID.
-Call Fortress Exteriors for a free consultation!
+Save energy in Lincoln, ID.
+Call Fortress Exteriors for a free energy-efficient window consultation!

 Lincoln as a separate place came into being when a school house was built there in 1899 by residents who felt it was too far to send their children to school in Iona.
 It was originally named Centerville.
 In 1903 the Utah Sugar Company bought a piece of land here and built a factory.
 The builder of the factory was Heber C. Austin who also built many houses for factory workers and planted many trees.
 In 1904 a Latter-day Saint branch was organized in Lincoln as part of the Iona Ward.
 In 1905 the branch was made a separate ward with Austin as the bishop.